California Environmental Quality Act: Thresholds of significance

 Under CEQA, every agency in the state "is encouraged to develop and publish thresholds of significance" against which to compare the environmental impacts of projects.
 Such thresholds are to be published for public review and supported by substantial evidence before their adoption.
 A lead agency will normally consider the environmental impacts of a project to be significant if and only if they exceed established thresholds of significance.
 According to a 2001 survey, however, few agencies have actually developed thresholds of significance.
 The survey's analysts wondered, "if most agencies are not developing thresholds and publishing them for public review, then what criteria are they using?".
 In absence of thresholds of significance developed independently by lead agencies, impact assessments apply the significant criteria detailed in Appendix G, Environmental Checklist, of the CEQA Statutes and Guidelines, which is produced by the California Office of Planning and Research (OPR).
 Lead agencies can also defer to authority agencies that publish their recommended guidelines for the resources they regulate.
 Examples of this include the California Department of Conservation has threshold tests for assessing impacts to agricultural resources using the LESA model, and the Bay Area Air Quality Management District has published guidelines for air quality impacts.

 Environmental impact analysis

 The lead agency must analyze project impacts to 18 different environmental resource factors detailed in Appendix G during their CEQA review.
-The next section discusses background and setting for each resource factor; and how lead agencies conduct their analysis and the authority for their significance thresholds for these resources.